MOOI-Project-UvA/rule-editor/README.md

 The tool uses an internal data structure that differs slightly from the JSON and RDF format in which the interpretations are stored.

-The definitions of the classes used in the tool can be found in the folder `model`.
+The definitions of the classes used in the tool can be found in the folder `gui/src/model`.
 The main classes are:

 - `frame` This is a class representing a frame.
 It is the superclass of `act`, `fact`, and `claim_duty`.
 Each frame has the following attributes:
     - _id_ A unique id, generated when a frame is instantiated.